Choosing two wheels over four is not only a great way to save on gas, but it could save you years of health complications later as well.

 If you were riding to work on your bike, but you were injured in an accident with an inattentive or negligent motorist, you have the right to seek compensation from that driver.

-Hold drivers accountable for their actions with the advocates from Koonz, McKenney, Johnson, DePaolis & Lightfoot, LLP.
+Hold drivers accountable for their actions with the advocates from Koonz McKenney Johnson & DePaolis LLP.
 Our attorneys understand how traumatic these types of accidents are, and we are here to ensure you receive the compensation you need.

 Schedule a free case evaluation by calling one of our three office locations or connecting with a team member online.